Yarles404/EVCache-wiki/Features.md

 ### Zone Based Replication
 * Can create clusters based on availability zone for an EVCache app.
 This improves reliability and availability of the data.

+### Zone Affinity for Reads
+* Eliminate cross zone traffic and improve the latency by reading the data from the local zone.

 ### Dynamically re-sizable cluster
 * The cluster size can be changed by adding or removing nodes.
 The EVCache client automatically configures (Eureka) to the new size.